Isle of Skye Sightseeing & Accommodation

 Gift shops include Tippecanoe on Wentworth Street and The Tartan Company and Skye Batiks which are both on The Green.

 MacLeod's Pharmacy on Wentworth Street is well worth a look for gifts and photographic services.
 Opposite is a good book shop/newsagent.
+The Isle of Skye Gallery also on Wentworth Street features local artists.

 Various boat trips operate from Portree harbour in the summer - look around the pier for details.
 Some will take you to see the white tailed sea eagles.